proinsias/proinsias.github.io/_posts/tres/2006-04-01-the-little-telescope-that-could.md

 layout: single
 excerpt: "In the shadow of the 'Big Eye', this is the Little Telescope That Could..."
 categories: tres
-tags: [TrES, Sleuth, Palomar, astronomy, Caltech]
-featured: true
 date: 2006-04-01
 modified: 2016-06-30
 ---

 <!--
 TODO:
+tags: [TrES, Sleuth, Palomar, astronomy, Caltech]
 Add links below to new site pages - e.g., Sleuth, TrES -->